Alternative Student Loans

 Before applying for any type of loan, students should apply for all grants for which they may be eligible (for example, federal Pell and SEOG; New York state grants; your employer or community organizations; and the college's scholarships, among others).
 If you still have demonstrated financial need, you may apply for federal loans.

 If you still have financial need after grants and federal loans, then you can consider private, alternative loans.
-These types of loans should be considered only after all sources of grants and federal loan eligibility have been determined and exhausted.
+These types of loans should be considered only after all sources of grants and federal loan eligibility have been determined and exhausted since the terms and conditions are generally not as favorable as federal student loans.
 Some alternative loans are available to cover past-due balances, nonmatriculated study and study for less than 6 credits, depending on the lender.